Viola Sonata (Ligeti): IV. Prestissimo with sordino

-5. Lamento
+V. Lamento

 The fifth movement, Lamento, includes an idée fixe, that he also used in Automne à Varsovie (from his Piano Études), his violin and piano concerti, and in various other chamber works.
 But the theme originates from his Musica ricercata.

 The movement is related to the French baroque dance loure, that is usually in 6/4, as the movement alternates between 5/8 and 7/8, suggesting an asymmetric division of 12/8.
 The Lamento motif consists of three phrases, which constitute the theme (mm.
 1–7), followed by four transformations (mm.
 12–18, 25–33, 41–49, 53–62), interspersed with interludes and followed by a coda (mm.
 63–64).

-6. Chaconne chromatique
+VI.
+Chaconne chromatique

 The Chaconne chromatique is related to the Renaissance and Baroque equivalent.
 This last movement takes up and amplifies the ternary form of the subject in the previous Lamento, with a theme (mm.
 1–8) that is transformed repeatedly, altering the harmonic and chromatic identity from the second transformation into the other transformations.
 In particular, the fourth transformation is a progressive thickening of the musical texture, as the double stops are amplified to triple stops and quadruple stops, parallel to the intensification of the dynamics, similarly to what was heard in Facsar.

 The underlying idea is a chromatically descending cantus firmus, which is preserved in most of the repetitions, with minor alterations.
 The main alterations are the addition of a bar consisting of triple stops, and a crescendo in bar 57, delaying the start of the seventh transformation with one measure.
 The other alteration, is the addition of a 4/4 bar in bar 73, and the eighth transformation, is reduced to six strokes, reaching to an end in bar 79.
 In the latter section, the music intensifies and the climax is interrupted in bar 80 with the tempo marking Meno mosso, molto cantabile, ending quietly.